- Stock Plastic Engine Cover

 Step 6: Finish the Mold

 In a perfect world, this mold would be pulled from the plug and be ready to make your first carbon fiber part.
 This isn’t the case; we write these blogs to prepare you for the real world.
-With the amount of intricacies in this part there are boud to be issues in the mold.
+With the amount of intricacies in this part there are bound to be issues in the mold.
 In this case, we started by trimming off the extra flange and examining the interior flaws.
-You can use a jig-saw, skill-saw, Dremel, nuematic “fart saw”, or even a handsaw to cut off the excess fiberglass.
+You can use a jig-saw, skill-saw, Dremel, pneumatic “fart saw”, or even a handsaw to cut off the excess fiberglass.

 There are a handful of gelcoat issues that can be seen in the image above.
 We knew that the draped edges would need to be filled, but there are other details that were just too fine to copy over well.
 The result is a few hours of Bondo detailing work and sanding:

 After all holes have been filled and sanded, an extra layer of gelcoat can be applied in a thin (~10 mil) layer.
 This will leave you with a fresh candy shell top layer that can be polished smooth.
 Bondo is far too porous of a material to act as a good mold surface so this step is highly recommended.
 This has to be applied with a spray gun.
-Using a paint brush will result in far too much running and loss in mold detial.
+Using a paint brush will result in far too much running and loss in mold detail.
 Do also note that gelcoat typically doesn’t air cure.
 In order for it to cure in an open mold it must be mixed with a hi-gloss additive.
 Be sure to also wear your special gelcoat pants when spraying!

 With the new gelcoat layer on the mold, you are ready to do your final sanding and buffing to prep the mold for a layup.
 From this point forward, all sanding should be wet sanding to ensure the surface can be buffed to a glossy finish.

 Wet sand starting at 400 grit (lower grits only on large issues spots) and step up to 1,500 grit.
 These ultra-high grit papers can be found at most auto stores.
 Make sure that before you step up to the next grit you have sanded until all scratches from the previous grit have been removed.
-Once through all the sandpaper, the mold should be buffed to a high gloss surface.
+Once through all the sandpaper, the mold should be buffed to a high gloss surface finish.
 The surface finish of the mold will transfer to the carbon fiber part.

 You can see in the image above that we still even sanded through some of the final gelcoat.
 This is going to happen and that is okay.
 So long as the mold is smooth, the surface finish of the final part can be modified.
 In most cases a carbon fiber part will be sanded and eventually clear coated.